-$^{^{30}}$ GDP and financial credit (% GDP) are from the World Development Index; the rule of law, government effectiveness, and corruption scores are from Worldwide Governance Indicators.
+$^{^{47}}$ GDP and financial credit (% GDP) are from the World Development Index; the rule of law, government effectiveness, and corruption scores are from Worldwide Governance Indicators.

-$^{^{31}\}mathrm{Table}\ \mathrm{A.14}$ shows the robustness check with price deviations from EUR crypto price. and
+48Table A.17 shows the robustness check with price deviations from EUR crypto price.

-32The normalized price deviation is the raw deviation minus the country-level average and divided by the variance of price deviation, that is, $\widehat{Deviation{c,t}} = \frac{Deviation{c,t} - \overline{Deviation_c}}{Var(Deviation_c)}$.
+49The normalized price deviation is the raw deviation minus the country-level average and divided by the variance of price deviation, that is, $\widehat{Deviation{c,t}} = \frac{Deviation{c,t} - \overline{Deviation_c}}{Var(Deviation_c)}$.

-Figure A.12 Panel A plots the β_c against each country's trust level, and we can see a clear negative relationship with slope -0.42 (s.e.=0.17).
-A one-standard-deviation change in IFA is expected to induce a 0.5-standard-deviation move of the price deviation in a country with the lowest trust level (about -0.5).
-For a country with the highest trust level (about 0.5), the IFA score is expected to be uncorrelated with the price deviation changes.
+IFP is expected to induce a 0.5-standard-deviation move of the price deviation in a country with the lowest trust level (about -0.5).
+For a country with the highest trust level (about 0.5), the IFP score is expected to be uncorrelated with the price deviation changes.

 We also find a robust negative relationship with slope -7.39 (s.e.=3.50) between the R-squared and the trust level.
-In Argentina and Mexico, IFA provides the highest explanatory power, with an R-squared of over 20%.
-As shown in Figure A.13 and A.14, Argentina and Mexico also report very high perceived corruption and a lack of confidence in civil service and governments.
+IFP provides the highest explanatory power in Argentina and Mexico, with an R-squared of over 20%.
+As shown in Figure A.14 and A.15, Argentina and Mexico also report high perceived corruption and a lack of confidence in civil service and governments.
 News of institutional failure news is a more powerful predictor of cryptocurrency price deviation in countries where people have a worse perceived institutional quality.

-5 Discussion
+6 Discussion